phyzhenli/AM/README.md

 - Step-8: use MATLAB Mixed Integer Genetic Algorithm (GA) to solve the optimization objective and obtain compression results.

-- Step-9: convert results to C++ and Verilog models by running 'postMATLAB'.
+- Step-9: convert results to C++ and Verilog models by running 'postMATLAB/main.cpp'.

 We can generate many objective functions by modifying the number of rows of the partial products to be compressed, reversing the input polarity, and adding different control parameters.
 Then we solve these objective functions in parallel.